Khiva: Etymology

 The origin of the name Khiva is unknown, but many contradictory stories have been told to explain it.

 A traditional story attributes the name to one of the sons of the prophet Noah: "It is said that Shem, after the flood, he found himself wandering in the desert alone.
 Having fallen asleep, he dreamt of 300 burning torches.
 On waking up, he was pleased with this omen, he founded the city with outlines in the form of a ship mapped out according to the placement of the torches, about which he had dreamt.
 Then Shem dug the Kheyvak well, the water from which had a surprising taste.
 It is possible to see this well in Ichan-Kala (an internal town of Khiva City) even today."

 Another proposal is that the name comes from the word Khwarezm, altered by borrowing into Turkic as Khivarezem, then shortened to Khiva.

-Another possibility is that it came from the Śiva tribe of the Battle of the Ten Kings.
+The town is also known as خیوه, Xīveh; alternative or historical names include Orgunje, Kheeva, Khorasam, Khoresm, Khwarezm, Khwarizm, Khwarazm, Chorezm, خوارزم and خوارزم.

 History

-In the early part of its history, the inhabitants of the area came from Iranian stock and spoke an Eastern Iranian language called Khwarezmian.
-Turks replaced the Iranian ruling-class in the 10th century A.D., and the region gradually turned into an area with a majority of Turkic speakers.
+Archeologists have stated that Khiva has been inhabited for more than 2500 years.

-Russia annexed Khiva Khanate in the 19th century.
-The last Khan from the ruling dynasty was liquidated a century later, in 1919.
-Thus Khiva became the capital city of the new Soviet People's Republic of Khorezm.
-Khorezm oasis was converted into a part of modern Uzbekistan and Turkmenistan in 1924.
+In the early part of its history, possibly an Eastern Iranian language called Khwarezmian.
+Turks replaced the Iranian ruling class in the 10th century AD, and the region gradually turned into an area with a majority of Turkic speakers.